 These meetings may be called at short notice and we recognise that appropriate staff from this school should attend wherever possible.
 If the school is the referring agency, they should be invited to attend these meetings.
-School is able to offer a venue if there is a suitable room where confidentiality can be assured.
+School is able to offer a venue in a suitable room where confidentiality can be assured.